SIRTEGS024/T-shop/README.md

 # **T-Shop 🛍️**

-T-Shop is a **full-stack e-commerce store** built with **MongoDB, Redis, Stripe, JWT, and React**, featuring authentication, payments, an admin dashboard, and more.
+T-Shop is a **full-stack e-commerce store** built with **MongoDB, Redis, Stripe, JWT, Nodemailer, and React**, featuring authentication, email verification, password reset, payments, an admin dashboard (best viewed on desktop), and more.

 ---